Converg3nce/matic-docs/docs/develop/network-details/full-node-deployment.md

     - To install ansible with Python 3.x you can use this command `pip3 install ansible`.
 This will install Python 3 dependencies as well as ansible.
 - Check [https://github.com/maticnetwork/node-ansible#requirements](https://github.com/maticnetwork/node-ansible#requirements) for requirements
 - You will also need to make sure that Go is not installed on your VM / Machine.
 Setting up your full node through ansible will run into issues if you have Go already installed, as ansible requires specific packages of Go to be installed.
 - You will also need to make sure that your VM / Machine does not have any previous setups for Matic Validator or Heimdall or Bor.
-You will need to delete them as your setup will run in to issues.
+You will need to delete them as your setup will run into issues.

 Setup full node for Testnetv4/Mumbai testnet